Kallu-A/to_do_reminder/README.md

-*Of course you're not obligated to use a gmail account* **If your values SMTP are corrects it's possible the link still don't work because you have the connexion refused you just need to change in your account the setting**
+*Of course you're not obligated to use a gmail account* **If your values SMTP are corrects it's possible the link still don't work because you have the connexion refused you just need to change in your account the setting `Allow applications with less security`**

-if something with the SMTP goes wrong the server will not launch so if it's launch or pass the test don't worry it's working
+if something with the SMTP goes wrong the server will not launch so if the server is launch or pass the test don't worry it's working

 ### Launch